rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Leviathan is the great dragon, the serpent, often represented as an ouroboros, and known by many names:
 Typhon (Greek), Tiamat (Mesopotamian), Illuyanka (Hittite), and was sometimes identified with Set in ancient Egypt.
-Leviathan is best understood as a serpent of primordial chaos, often associated with Satan.
+Leviathan is best understood as a serpent of primordial chaos, associated with Satan.

 In Job, God speaks of Leviathan as unstoppable, yet as an obedient pet to God, which is indicative of the relationship of fallen angels to the God most high.